 Chocolate ganache is a mix of chocolate and heavy cream melted together.
 The higher percentage of chocolate you use, the thicker the ganache will be.
 (I.e., dark, semi-sweet and bittersweet chocolate will produce a thicker ganache than milk chocolate.)
 Similarly, the less cream you use, the thicker the ganache will be.

-A thick chocolate ganache will set up when chilled and can be used to glaze cakes or donuts.
-It can also be rolled into chocolate truffles, like these Bourbon ganache truffles or these spiced truffles with crystallized ginger.
+A thick chocolate ganache will set up when chilled and can be used to glaze cakes, such as this Bourbon cake.
+It can also be used to make confections, like these ginger truffles.
 A thinner ganache, such as the one in this recipe, can be drizzled onto ice cream or hot chocolate or espresso drinks.

 What’s in pumpkin spice ganache?

 This ganache is made with the traditional ganache ingredients (chocolate and heavy cream) along with pumpkin spice.